International Women's Day : Meet the female STEM leaders who are forging tomorrow’s world

-Aston Chemicals is an independent speciality chemical distributor for the personal care market, providing a completely integrated service from R&D support to raw material delivery.
+Aston Chemicals is an independent specialty chemical distributor for the personal care market, providing a completely integrated service from R&D support to raw material delivery.
 Founded in 1990, the company supplies raw materials to the European Personal Care industries.

 Improving diversity in STEM

 As study after study shows, diversity is one of the key drivers of success in business.
 However, while much progress is being made in this regard, the STEM sector is still a long way from achieving anything like true gender or demographic equity.

 An MIT audit of 250 biotech startups, for example, found that fewer than 10% were founded by women.
 In the UK, women account for only a quarter of the STEM workforce.
 At SRG, our global research into the STEM workforce has shown that the gender pay gap has not decreased but risen this year.